awslabs/aws-security-assessment-solution/docs/how-to-deploy.md

 * This is just the name of the new bucket where you have placed the files from "CloudFormation-Templates".
    ` Note` - This is ONLY the **bucket name** (e.g. your-bucket-name) not the full S3 bucket URL

+### Enable checks for common security mistakes module
+* This will deploy several additional checks that will check for common security mistakes as highlighted in https://www.youtube.com/watch?v=tmuClE3nWlk
+`Note` - We may be adding more checks to this over time
 ### Enable ransomeware detection modules
 * This will deploy several additional functions that can help you scan your environment for ransomware
-  `Note` - We will be adding more modules to this over time
+`Note` - We may be adding more modules to this over time

 ## 2. Tagging and Role for CloudFormation